QueueLab/QCX-TERRA/README.md

-# QCX Terra Model Fine-Tuning and Deployment
+# QCX-Terra Cloud Model Fine-Tuning and Deployment

 This repository contains a complete workflow for fine-tuning, deploying, and scoring the TerraMind model, a powerful geospatial foundation model.
 The process leverages Azure Machine Learning for robust deployment and management.